Social Icons

 Directed by Nia DaCosta

 The Marvels is a sequel to the 2019 film Captain Marvel, and a continuation of the television miniseries Ms. Marvel.
-It serves as the 33rd film in the Marvel Cinematic Universe (MCU) and I hope it ends the mediocre Disney/Marvel movies we have been served lately, and ushers in a new time when their movies dominated the box office and made everyone queue up to see their movies.
+It serves as the 33rd film in the Marvel Cinematic Universe (MCU), and I hope it marks the end of the mediocre Disney/Marvel movies we've been served lately, ushering in a new era when their films dominated the box office and made everyone queue up to see them.

-One thing that stands out in this film is Iman Vellani as Kamala Khan / Ms. Marvel, she was 10/10 in this film and the only thing that mattered.
-When she was not on screen, I craved to see her.
-The film also had Monica Rambeau.
+One thing that stands out in this film is Iman Vellani as Kamala Khan / Ms. Marvel.
+She was 10/10 in this film and the only thing that mattered.
+When she wasn't on screen, I missed her.
+The film also features Monica Rambeau.
 We know Monica from the first Captain Marvel film as the daughter of Carol's late friend Maria.
-Monica always looked up to Carol and can manipulate the electromagnetic spectrum, powers she gained during the events of WandaVision.
-There is an abandonment dynamic between Monica and Carol, which I felt the writers should not have made a thing.
-Why can we not have Disney characters who are actually good at keeping in touch, it is a thing for Disney.
+Monica always looked up to Carol and can manipulate the electromagnetic spectrum—powers she gained during the events of WandaVision.
+There is an abandonment dynamic between Monica and Carol, which I felt was unnecessary and forced.
+Why can't Disney characters actually keep in touch?
+It’s something they should focus on.

-The film plot is based on an incident that took place many decades ago when Carol Danvers destroys the supreme intelligence which led the Kree empire.
-The destruction led to a civil war on the Kree planet Hala.
-Which led to the destruction of the planet’s natural resources, and their sun, water, and air.
+The plot revolves around an incident that occurred decades ago when Carol Danvers destroyed the Supreme Intelligence, which led the Kree Empire.
+This destruction led to a civil war on the Kree planet Hala, which caused the destruction of the planet's natural resources, including its sun, water, and air.

-Dar-Benn a new leader of the Kree discovers one of the Quantum Bands and intends to use it to take away these natural resources from other planets to Hala to save her people still living there.
-Her user caused the powers of Captain Marvel, Monica, and Ms. Marvel (who wears the other Quantum Band) to be entangled.
+Dar-Benn, a new leader of the Kree, discovers one of the Quantum Bands and intends to use it to take away these natural resources from other planets to Hala to save her people still living there.
+Her actions cause the powers of Captain Marvel, Monica, and Ms. Marvel (who wears the other Quantum Band) to become entangled.
 Now the three must work together to stop Dar-Benn.
-The film end has an after-credit scene, that introduces a new reality about other characters in the Marvel acquired universe.
+The film ends with an after-credit scene introducing a new reality about other characters in the Marvel-acquired universe.

 This film missed so many opportunities to be great.
 I cannot understand why they decided to even attempt some of the character developments and their subsequent actions.
-Here is an opportunity to have three women with powers from all diversity try and save the world, and Disney blew it.
-Instead turned it to a film with too many dialogues about connecting and working together, when such should not be there, if they made Carol a better person from the onset than they did.
+Here was an opportunity to have three women with powers from diverse backgrounds try to save the world, and Disney blew it.
+Instead, they turned it into a film with too many dialogues about connecting and working together, which shouldn’t have been necessary if they had made Carol a better person from the onset.

-The character of Carol Danvers was turned to an asshole who doesn’t seem to understand you are supposed to listen sometimes, and made to be so annoying, that it was so hard to look away and you wanted less of her persona on screen.
+The character of Carol Danvers was turned into an asshole who doesn’t seem to understand the importance of listening at times.
+She was made so annoying that it was hard to look away, leaving you wanting less of her persona on screen.

-The film failed in the box office and even story wise, it did not bring the needed effect they wanted, but just made the film look like something they should have given more professional writers to work on who will focus on better power development and good authentic stories, instead of trying to prove a point with diversity and women empowerment.
+The film failed at the box office and, even story-wise, it didn’t have the desired impact they hoped for.
+It just made the film seem like something that should’ve been handled by more professional writers who would focus on better power development and authentic stories, rather than trying to prove a point with diversity and women empowerment.

 0 comments: